honeybadger26/ts/README.md

 ## Todo
 ## Priority 1
-- See info for currently selected item:
+- See info for currently selected item: [TO DO]
     - Total hours logged to date (MUST HAVE FOR CR'S)
-- Have the current category of item displayed at top (make it obvious) [IN PROGRESS]
+- Have the current category of item displayed at top (make it obvious) [IN PROGRESS - SYS]
     - `Simon:` I tried to get this at the top left of the view so it would look something like the below, but it just does not want to
 ```
 ┌───────────────────Admin─┐
 ```
-- Option to do automatic full-day entry for a date range (FOR Annual Leave, Personal Leave, Public Holidays) [TO DO]
+- Option to do automatic full-day entry for a date range (FOR Annual Leave, Personal Leave, Public Holidays) [IN PROGRESS - AMS]
 - Be able to sign out of whiteboard [TO DO]
 ## Priority 2
 - Functionality to easily amend any day's logged hours [DONE - POLISH]